-If you are newly living with an amputation, the overview should provide the most immediate information.
-The following chapters will provide information as to what is ahead.
-The numbered tabs will be useful during the progression of recovery and rehabilitation.
+If you are newly living with limb loss, the overview should provide the most immediate information.
+The following chapters will be useful during the progression of recovery and rehabilitation.

-You are encouraged to additionally explore the websites listed in the Resources chapter.
-This chapter also includes contact information for various organizations that can be helpful to amputees in various stages of the rehabilitation process.
+You are encouraged to explore the websites listed in the Resources chapter, as it also includes contact information for various organizations that can be helpful to amputees in various stages of the rehabilitation process.